inm-web-labs/inm-labs-component-library/README.md

 ## Changelog

 - 0.0.13 - updated blur function when no currency is provided
-- 0.1.14 - added option to have negative amounts to vue-format-amount-input
+- 0.0.14 - added option to have negative amounts to vue-format-amount-input
+- 0.0.15 - fixed bug when clearing negative value